-- 1. Locate the transmission oil filter (A, Figure 27). - 2.
-Lubricate the new filter gasket with a few drops of transmission oil.
+- Locate the transmission oil filter (A, Figure 17).
+The transmission oil filter is located underneath the engine deck by the left rear tire of the machine. - Lubricate the new filter gasket with a few drops of transmission oil.
 Fill the filter half full of oil. - 3.
 Clean the area around the filter base and remove the filter.
-Do NOT drain the hydraulic system oil. - Thread the new filter onto the filter base until the gasket makes contact, then tighten 3/4 of a turn more. - 5.
+Do NOT drain the hydraulic system oil. - 4.
+Thread the new filter onto the filter base until the gasket makes contact, then tighten 3/4 of a turn more. - 5.
 Run the unit for several minutes and check the transmission oil level.